Arc'teryx Voltair 30 Review

 One of the coolest additional design features of the Voltair 30L was the Advanced Composite Construction (AC²) fabric and construction, which made this pack the most weather resistant pack we tested, by far.
 Not only is the fabric extremely weather resistant, but the pack is also seam taped and features watertight zippers, keeping the contents dry in even the wettest storms.
 This pack also has a small zippered internal security pocket, and we already mentioned the super glove-friendly leg safety strap that employs a waist-belt mounted, carabiner-like clip-in for quicker and easier transitions, which was by far one of our testers' favorite features.

-This award winner weights 7 lbs and 9.6 oz.
+This model weighs 7 lbs and 9.6 oz.
 This is marginally heavier than the Black Diamond Halo 28 JetForce (7 lbs 8 oz), but slightly lighter than the Black Diamond Saga 40 JetForce (7 lbs 10 oz).
 It's worth noting that the Voltair feels closer in volume to the BD Saga 40 than the BD Halo 28, though it doesn't offer quite as much usable space as the BD Saga 40.
 The Backcountry Access Float 32 is very similar in overall design and volume and is nearly a half pound lighter at 7 lbs 1 oz.
 For the ultimate in lightweight travel, the Mammut Light Removable 3.0 weighs in at under 6 lbs.

 The Voltair 30 is a highly versatile pack.
 It's big enough for any day tour, even if your day requires carrying a rope and a few extra items.
 Our testers found that it rode well enough that we'd easily take it on heli/cat skiing trips - where we didn't necessarily need a small pack.
-We feel that this award winner is big enough for hut-to-hut style traverses, like the Haute route or the Wapta traverse, where you need some extra gear, but you aren't necessarily carrying a tent or sleeping bag.
+We feel that it's big enough for hut-to-hut style traverses, like the Haute route or the Wapta traverse, where you need some extra gear, but you aren't necessarily carrying a tent or sleeping bag.
 This bag does it all.

 Overall Cost Breakdown